Deyan’s last option

 So, in March, Deyan, aged just 20, travelled to Seattle with his parents, Kelly and Bruce Cashmere, to have the procedure where his T-cells are harvested, re-engineered, grown up in large numbers, and given back to him.

 In the lead up to his blood cancer diagnosis in March last year, and during the series of different treatments he’s since had in Sydney in a bid to gain remission, Deyan has had a tough time.

 And in those 12 months, he only got to go home once, when he spent three days at his parent’s wheat property at Hillstone, 680km west of Sydney.

-When Deyan was 19, and just months away from completing his welding apprenticeship at Griffith, he started feeling unusually tired and lethargic.
+When Deyan was 19, and just months away from completing his welding apprenticeship, he started feeling unusually tired and lethargic.
 He lost weight rapidly and the bones in his hips and legs ached.

 “He’d come home to help with the harvest in November 2017 and felt a bit off,” said Kelly.

 “He went to the doctors numerous times and not once did they take a blood test, even though he asked for it,” said Kelly, describing the months that followed, when he was working on another farm.